paulbradshaw/commandline/README.md

 `curl` is a very useful command for downloading files.
 Used on its own it will just show the contents of a URL within Terminal itself, but when combined with `-O` it will save the file at that URL to your computer.
 I've written some [tips and ideas for using curl here](https://github.com/paulbradshaw/commandline/blob/master/curlscraping.md)

+## Converting or resizing multiple images using `sips`

+The `sips` command line tool can resize images or convert from one format to another.
+You can [find a tutorial on resizing images here](https://lifehacker.com/5962420/batch-resize-images-quickly-in-the-os-x-terminal) or a [more extensive guide that covers conversion here](https://robservatory.com/use-sips-to-quickly-easily-and-freely-convert-image-files/)

 ## Mass converting CSVs using `curl` with the PDFTables API and other APIs

 The [PDFTables API](https://pdftables.com/pdf-to-excel-api) allows you to convert PDFs to CSV, Excel or XML files using `curl` in command line.
 [I've written a brief tutorial here](https://github.com/paulbradshaw/commandline/blob/master/pdfconversionapi.md).